brentley/secure_containers/README.md

 The same thing would happen for the chown command and you can bulk out this policy to really lock your containers down.

-### How about in production?????

-It depends on your orchestrator.
-In fact there is going to be another Builders Lab in this series all about IAM permissions for containers in ECS and Fargate.
-Stay tuned!

 ## Efficiency: Whats in a container

 ### Slim down